 What to Expect After a Maze Procedure

-About one-third to one-half of patients experience some atrial fibrillation or skipped heartbeats within a few weeks or months after maze surgery due to swelling and inflammation of atrial tissue.
-A small percentage of patients, sometimes 3%–6%, require a pacemaker following surgery as their afib masked underlying pacemaker issues.
-In reviewing studies, we've noticed that the numbers seem to be higher with some energy sources, as much as 20% in some cases.
+About one-third of patients experience some atrial fibrillation or skipped heartbeats within a few weeks or months after maze surgery due to swelling and inflammation of atrial tissue.
+In addition, some patients require a pacemaker following surgery.
+In those cases, afib may have masked underlying issues with their sinus (sinoatrial) node, the heart’s natural pacemaker.

-Patients are typically told to check with their doctors within a week after leaving the hospital, to follow up with their cardiologists within a month, and to have an EKG at 3 months, 6 months, and 12 months, and then each year afterwards.
+After leaving the hospital, patients typically check with their doctors within a week and follow up with their cardiologists within a month.
+Then, they have an EKG at 3 months, 6 months, 12 months, and each year afterward.